maxvdaa6/UB_Enginnering_tools/Documentation/Activity1_Robotic_Engineering_Tools.md

             }
         }
         ````
-        > Change the path to your python installation
+        > Change the path to your python installation you have obtained in the previous point

-    - Select from the lower right menu the python interpreter (Python 3.10.11)
+    - Select from the lower right menu the python interpreter (Python 3.10.11).
+Some modifications will be made in your `settings.json` file
 - [RoboDK](https://robodk.com/) as the simulation and programming software
     - Download and install RoboDK for your platform (Windows or Mac)
         - Open "Tools"-->"Options"-->"Python" and set the path to your python installation and python editor to VScode path